om-mani-padme-hum/ezobjects-mysql/README.md

 * **tableName** - `string` - (optional) Provide if object should be linked with MySQL database table
 * **otherSearchField** - `string` - (optional) The name of a unique property of type `string` that you want to be able to load with as an alternative to `id`
-* **url** - `string` - (optional) The URL of a back-end that will provide a JSON.stringify output of the EZ Object for browserify'd use.
-For now, the URL must take the ID # of the record at the very end, i.e. http://go.to/myObject/load/(id #)
+* **url** - `string` - (optional) The URL of a back-end that will provide a JSON.stringify output of the EZ Object for browserify'd loading of the object using an AJAX background request.
+For now, the URL must take the ID # of the record at the very end, i.e. http://go.to/myObject/load/{ID#}

 ### A basic property configuration can have the following: